In May 2020, the Quality Assurance Committee agreed to extend the current CE cycles for all dentists by one year. This means:

 |Hospital rounds at approved institutions||1 CE point per meeting|

-Dental programs offered by any of the following organizations are eligible for CE credits in the approved sponsor categories.
+Courses on a clinical dental topic offered by any of the following organizations are eligible for CE points in the approved sponsor categories.

 - Faculty or school of dentistry or medicine (this does not include Advanced Dental Centres).